Covid-19: we’re all in this together

-A display of some of the items that have been collected so far, Covid-19: we’re all in this together, is in the Museum of Liverpool Atrium and you can see some of the highlights here.
+A display of some of the items that have been collected so far, Covid-19: we’re all in this together, is in the Museum of Liverpool Atrium until Sunday 31 October 2021.
+You can also see some of the highlights here.

 You can get involved in documenting your personal lockdown experience through creating a ‘mind map’.
 These maps could include the places you go to within your local area, your favourite things, people, pets and feelings.
 They don’t have to be artistic, just a simple reflection of your world during the pandemic.
 Here is an example but feel free to be as creative as you like!

 This video showing some of the ‘mind maps’ we have collected is now showing on the Atrium screen in the Museum of Liverpool.
 In the longer-term we will also be interviewing people about their diverse experiences.

 You may have seen these wonderful banners thanking our frontline heroes on lampposts across the city centre.
 The artworks were all created by local designers.

 Sumuyya created her design whilst furloughed from her day job as Operations Manager at Granby Workshop, taking the opportunity to create and learn more about digital illustration.
 She tells us about the inspiration behind the artwork.

 "The idea came from the fact that key workers are and always have been the backbone of how we operate but are severely underpaid.
 I wanted to say thank you to all of these incredible people who make our lives better and at times risks their own lives.
 They are fighting and showing up every day despite a horrific government who undervalues them."

 Jacopo Jacopo on Lockdown